jjmstark/bloc/README.md

 package.json
 ```

 - The "contracts" directory holds Ethereum blockchain code, written in the Solidity language, which you can learn about here- https://solidity.readthedocs.org/en/latest/.
 This is the code that will run on the blockchain.
-Samples contracts have been provided to get you started.
+Sample contracts have been provided to get you started.

 - Key management to handle account keys for users and signing transactions with bloc.